Developing Transcription Interfaces

 The manifest property represents the external content of the Project, the digitized images, metadata, rights, etc. as presented by the original content holders.
 Interfaces should expect that resolving the manifest URL will return one of the following formats:

-Note: When a content provider provides a resolvable URI for their Canvas resources, it is possible to present and transcribe a single “page” without ever resolving the manifest property.
-It is possible, however, for the Manifest to be the only place to dereference a Canvas resource, so the location of both will always be provided.
+Note: If the content provider exposes resolvable Canvas URIs, it is possible to present and transcribe a single “page” without resolving the manifest property.
+In many cases, however, the Manifest is necessary to dereference Canvas resources, so both locations are provided.

 Layers